gramanma/WorkingTitleBlackjack/README.md

 - [x] Shuffling of card array - Tony
 - [ ] Update number total as each card is received by player
 - [x] Check score total - Tony
-- [ ] Check if 5 cards without going over 21
 - [x] If user stays, determine if dealer will take extra cards or stay -Max
-- [x] Determine outcome of game
+- [x] Determine outcome of game - Tony

 ---